krotik/spieljunge/README.md

 python setup.py build
 python setup.py install
 ```
-Verify that python-uinput is installed by running "python" and in the interpreter run "import uinput" - if you don't get an exception back things should be ok.
+Verify that Python-uinput is installed by running "python" and in the interpreter run "import uinput" - if you don't get an exception back things should be ok.

 - In the moment many emulators won't be able to see python-uinput generated events as keyboard events.
 The solution to this is to add a udev rule.
 Create the file: /etc/udev/rules.d/10-spieljunge.rules with the following content:
 ```